Cost of Living by Expense Category

 The information in this file covers Navy Region Hawaii Joint Base Pearl Harbor Hickam, along with our Navy satellite installation, Naval Computer and Telecommunications Area Master Station Pacific (NCTAMS PAC) located at Wahiawa.
 Joint Base Pearl Harbor Hickam is located eight miles west of Honolulu, on the Island of Oahu, county of Honolulu, one of eight islands that make up the State of Hawaii.
 The main gates for both Pearl Harbor and Hickam are approximately two miles west of the Daniel K. Inouye International Airport.
 The island hosts all branches of the armed forces, including the Coast Guard.

-For Direct Release, animals must arrive by 3:30 p.m. to be released at the Airport.
+For Direct Release, animals must arrive before/by 3:30 p.m. to be released at the Airport.
 Airport Inspection may take up to one hour.
 Airport Holding Facility closes at 5:00 p.m., however, the office processing's close down at 4:30 p.m.
-Arrange with the airlines for your flight to arrive by 3:30 p.m.
+Arrange with the airlines for your flight to arrive well before 3:30 p.m.

 Otherwise, animals will remain at the Animal Quarantine Holding Facility at the Daniel K. Inouye International Airport.
 There is an Airport Quarantine Hold overnight fee.
 The Holding Facility will take the animal to the quarantine station the next day or if all requirements are met they may be picked up at the Quarantine Holding Facility at the Daniel K. Inouye International Airport before 10:00 a.m. the next day.
 Animal Carriers cannot be opened on Airport Property/Premises.
 To get to the Airport Holding Facility a vehicle is needed.
 For more information visit the Hawaii Department of Agriculture website.